Mental Health Career Paths: Counseling vs Therapy vs Psychology

 Who do MFTs work with?

-Marriage and family therapists address clinical concerns with individuals, couples and marriage session groups.
-MFTs discuss the role of the individual within marriage or family dynamics and how it might influence the presenting concern.
-MFTs assess, diagnose and treat mental health disorders.
-The difference between marriage and family therapists vs. psychiatrists is that psychiatrists can prescribe medication for mental disorders, while MFTs cannot.
+Marriage and family therapists address clinical concerns with individuals, couples, and families. s.
+MFTs discuss the individual’s role within marital or family dynamics and how it might influence the presenting concern.
+MFTs assess, diagnose, and treat mental health disorders.
+The difference between marriage and family therapists vs. psychiatrists is that psychiatrists can prescribe medication for mental disorders, while MFTs generally cannot.

 How to Become an MFT

-To become an MFT, individuals must pursue a master’s degree in psychology, marriage and family therapy, or a related mental health field and apply for licensure through their state board.
+To become an MFT, individuals must pursue a master’s degree in marriage and family therapy or a related mental health field, complete supervised clinical experience, and apply for licensure through their state board.
 Once you become an MFT, you may pursue certifications to specialize in a certain population or gain expertise in a type of marriage and family therapy method.

 Board-Certified Behavior Analyst (BCBA)